unifi-utilities/unifios-utilities/README.md

 ### container-common
 Apply this after on-boot-script.
 Updates container defaults to maintain **stable disk usage footprint** of custom containers. **Prevents logs filling up UDM storage full**.

-### suricata
+### suricata NO LONGER NEEDED AS OF 1.9.0
-Run an updated version of suricata and apply custom rules that survive reboot
+Run an updated version of suricata and apply custom rules that survive reboot/

 ### python